Corporate Governance Report

 The policies concerning measures and organizational structures aimed at promoting constructive dialogue with shareholders has been stipulated in Article 26 (Dialogue with shareholders and investors) of “Corporate Governance Policy”.

-For details on our efforts to improve corporate value, please refer to the “Financial Results for the First Half of FY2023 / Initiatives for Enhancing Corporate Value (IR Presentation Material)” pp.21-43.
+For details on our efforts to improve corporate value, please refer to the "Financial Results for the First Half of FY2024 /Initiatives for Enhancing Corporate Value (IR Presentation Material)" on pages 21 to 43.
 It is available on our website.

 The Company has disclosed the status of dialogue with shareholders on the relevant pages of the “Integrated Report (Annual Report)” which are available on our website.